 To make my coasters, I purchased a pack of nine 4″x4″ travertine tiles from Home Depot for just under $4.
 These were the tiles I used:

 I also purchased photo paper that can be used in a laser printer (photos printed on an inject will likely have the ink smear when the Mod Podge is applied).
-I purchased a pack of 20 sheets for $6.99 at our local Fry’s, but you can likely purchase laser compatible photo paper at an office supply store.
-Amazon also sells laser compatible photo paper, here is one of the less expensive brands on their website:
+I purchased a pack of 20 sheets for $6.99 at our local Fry’s, but you can likely purchase laser compatible photo paper at an office supply store or online.

 I then applied Mod Podge to the top of the tile using a foam brush, and then applied a picture onto the tile using a credit card to smooth the picture on the tile and remove bubbles.
 Once the picture was smooth and centered, I used the foam brush to cover the picture in Mod Podge.

 Once the Mod Podge has completely dried, spray five coats of Acrylic spray onto the tile, allowing the acrylic to completely dry between each coating.
 Make sure to spray the acrylic in a very well ventilated area.
 I used Krylon ColorMaster Acrylic Crystal Clear spray.
 It claims to dry in 10 minutes or less, which the first couple of coats did dry quickly, but each additional coat took longer to dry.
-Here is a pic of the can of spray acrylic I used (purchased at Ace Hardware):
+Here is a pic of the can of spray acrylic I used:

 Here is a pic of one of the finished photo tiles: